JaymieBelz/Ansible/Grouped Hosts/README.md

 <br>

 Yet another series we have here on Ansible!
 Welcome, dear reader.
-This article will basically teach you how to run ansible configurations to diferent ansible groups that consists of a number of hosts.
+This article will basically teach you how to run ansible configurations on different ansible groups that consists of a number of hosts.
 We will simply classify host IP addresses into several groups and run ansible tasks on them as a group of hosts.
+In this series, we shall install and start apache service and nginx service on a group of 3 Ubuntu host machines and a group of 1 CentOS host machine respectively.
+Then on the group of groups, we shall update the groups of all the hosts IPs.

 <br>